Euricom/euricom-corporate-blog/README.md

 Ghost is a free, open, simple blogging platform.
 Visit the project's website at <http://ghost.org>, or read the docs on <http://support.ghost.org>.

+> This is a customized Euricom version of 'Ghost on Heroku'.
+For the original version see [https://github.com/cobyism/ghost-on-heroku](https://github.com/cobyism/ghost-on-heroku)

 ## Ghost version 1.X

 The latest release of Ghost is now supported!
 Changes include: